hubleto/developer/book/content/pages/home.md

 <div class="alert alert-warning">
   Note: this developer guide, as well as Hubleto platform, are still in active development.
 Some texts or instructions may not be accurate.
+  If you find a bug or missing some information, please <a href="https://github.com/wai-blue/hubleto/issues" target="_blank">report an issue via GitHub</a>.
 </div>

 <div class="grid gap-4 mt-8 md:grid-cols-2">